On this walking holiday we stay in

 energetic.
 We spend our seventh night in Avignon.

-Station at 4.30 PM and transfer by private coach to the town of Isle-sur-la-Sorgue
+Pick up at Nice Airport at 2.00 PM and transfer by private coach to the town of Isle-sur-la-Sorgue

 artistic and cultural centre noted for its antique markets, shops and art

 galleries.
 After checking in at our hotel we gather for a welcome reception.